Clumsy-Coder/dotfiles/tools/README.md

 1. Make a folder called **vim**
 2. Create a vimrc file and add your own config
 3. Create a index file and place it in the vim folder
 4. Add script for the vim/index file to setup the vimrc file.
-In this case create a symbolic link to the vimrc file at ~
+In this case create a hard link to the vimrc file at ~
 5. Import the vim/index file in tools/index file

-# Why symbolic link
+# Why hard link
+Hard links are used for files only.
+Symbolic link are used for folders only

-So the changes to the .vimrc for example file are made in one place, and since the symbolic link will automatically make those changes apparent
+So the changes to the .vimrc for example file are made in one place, and since the hard link will automatically make those changes apparent

-Go to [**link**](https://www.nixtutor.com/freebsd/understanding-symbolic-links/) for more details about symbolic link
+Go to [**link**](https://www.nixtutor.com/freebsd/understanding-symbolic-links/) for more details about hard and symbolic link